-Mark Nanny, Chair of the Norman Greenbelt Commission (GBC), made a presentation about their work to the Community Planning and Transportation Commission on March 24, 2014 to present ideas for new strategies and receive feedback for further development of these ideas.
-In addition, the Greenbelt Commission is interested in learning about related projects overseen by this Committee and is eager to collaborate with the Committee on areas of mutual and overlapping interests.
+Ms. Susan Connors, Director of Planning and Community Development, introduced Mr. Mark Nanny, Chair of the Norman Greenbelt Commission (GBC), and said Mr. Nanny made a presentation about their work to the Community Planning and Transportation Commission (CPTC) on March 24, 2014.
+She said Mr. Nanny's presentation included ideas for new strategies.
+In addition, the GBC was interested in learning about related projects overseen by this CPTC and is eager to collaborate with the Committee on areas of mutual and overlapping interests.

-Mark Nanny presented the Greenbelt Commission's purpose, vision, and proposals for implementation of the Greenways Master Plan.
+Mr. Nanny's GBC presentation included the Greenbelt Commission's purpose, vision, and proposals for implementation of the Greenways Master Plan.
 The GBC recognizes that several boards, commissions and committees are involved as the community develops over an extended period of time, and is continuing the coordination and dialogue necessary in this teamwork effort.

-As an implementation step in this process, Councilmember Jungman requested that staff prepare a draft Resolution which would require applicants to address, in writing, comments from the Greenbelt Commission as they move through the public hearing process.
-In addition language in the Resolution would require staff to prepare possible conditions of approval based on the GBC comments.
+As an implementation step in this process, Councilmember Jungman requested Staff prepare a draft Resolution which would require applicants to address, in writing, comments from the GBC as they move through the public hearing process.
+In addition, language in the Resolution would require Staff to prepare possible conditions of approval based on the GBC comments.